com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone2.md

 <img src="img/m2_bubbles.PNG" alt="drawing" width="400"/>

-Subgenres can be grouped into larger genre categories.
-The goal was to visualize which are the most popular genres and how much each subgenre contributes to its given category.
+Music subgenres can be grouped into larger genre categories.
+The goal here was to visualize which are the most popular genres and how much each subgenre contributes to its corresponding category.

 We used Highcharts for the animated graph.
 A score has been assigned to each subgenre according to its number of occurrences and its rank in the Billboard in a linear fashion : higher is the subgenre occurrence rank, higher is the given score.